 Toronto FC

-The Voyageurs Cup has been awarded to the Canadian Championship winner since 2008.
-Created by the Voyageurs Canadian Supporters group, the trophy represents Canadian fans' commitment to the game in our country.
+The Voyageurs Cup has been awarded to the Men’s TELUS Canadian Championship winner since 2008.
+Created in 2002 by The Voyageurs, the Canadian Soccer Supporters Group, the trophy represents Canadian fans’ commitment to the game in our country.